Matrix completion with data-dependent missingness probabilities: Results

 We now state consistency results for the two estimators defined above.
 Suppose that we have a sequence of matrices $\{M_k\}_{k\ge 1}$, where $M_k$ has order $m_k\times n_k$, and $m_k,n_k\to \infty$ as $k\to \infty$.
 Let $\{X_k\}_{k\ge 1}$ be a sequence of random matrices with independent entries in $[-1,1]$ such that $\ee(X_k)=M_k$ for each $k$.
 In other words, $X_k$ is a noisy version of $M_k$.
 Let $\mathcal{M}$ be the union of the sets of entries of all of these matrices.
 Let $f:\mathcal{M}\to [0,1]$ be a function such that the noisy version of an entry with true value $m$ is revealed with probability $f(m)$, independently of all else.
 Note that it is irrelevant how $f$ is defined outside $\mathcal{M}$, which is why we took the domain of $f$ to be this countable set.

 Recall that a sequence of estimators $\{\hat{M}_k\}_{k\ge 1}$ is consistent if $\text{MSE}(\hat{M}_k) \to 0$ as $k\to \infty$, where $\text{MSE}$ stands for the mean squared error defined in equation \eqref{eq:mse}.
 We will now prove the consistencies of the two estimators defined above.
 The crucial assumption will be that the sequence $\{M_k\}_{k\ge 1}$ has {\it uniformly bounded rank}.
 This is a version of the frequently occurring {\it low rank assumption} from the literature.
 In addition to that, we will need some other technical assumptions.
 Our first result is the following theorem, which gives a sufficient condition for the consistency of the modified USVT estimator. \begin{thm} In the above setup, suppose that the sequence $\{M_k\}_{k\ge 1}$ has uniformly bounded rank.
 Let $\mu_k$ be the empirical distribution of the entries of $M_k$.
 Suppose that for any subsequential weak limit $\mu$ of the sequence $\{\mu_k\}_{k\ge 1}$, there is an extension of $f$ to a Lipschitz function from $[-1,1]$ into $[0,1]$, also denoted by $f$, which has no zeros in the support of $\mu$.
-Then the modified USVT estimator based on $\{X_k\}_{k\ge 1}$ is consistent. \end{thm} Note that in many examples, such as in most recommender systems, the matrix entries can only take values in a fixed finite set.
-In such examples, there is no loss of generality in the assumption that $f$ has an extension that is Lipschitz and nonzero everywhere on $[-1,1]$.
-Also, if $f$ is continuous and nonzero everywhere in $[-1,1]$, then the condition involving the empirical distribution of the entries is redundant.
+Then the modified USVT estimator based on $\{X_k\}_{k\ge 1}$ is consistent. \end{thm}